-2. Foreign corporation F owns 100% of the stock of U.S. life insurance company P. P owns 100% of the stock of DS1, 60% of the stock of DS2, and 100% of the stock of FS1.
+2. Foreign corporation F owns 100% of the stock of U.S. property and casualty insurance company P. P owns 100% of the stock of DS1, 60% of the stock of DS2, and 100% of the stock of FS1.
 F prepares certified audited financial statements.
 P does not prepare any financial statements.
 P files a consolidated U.S. income tax return with DS1.

 P must not complete Schedule M-3, Part I, with reference to the financial statements of its foreign parent F. P must check "No" on Part I, lines 1a, 1b, and 1c, skip lines 2a through 3c of Part I, and enter worldwide net income (loss) per the books and records of the includible corporations (P and DS1) on Part I, line 4a.
 If the amount on Part I, line 4a, includes the income (loss) of DS2 and FS1 or is not on the statutory basis, P must enter any necessary adjustments on lines 5a through 10 in order for Part I, line 11, to report the net income (loss) of includible corporations P and DS1, net of eliminations for transactions between P and DS1.
-In particular, P must make any required adjustments on Part I, line 10, in order for the net income on line 11 for life insurance companies to be on the statutory basis.

-1. U.S. life insurance company P owns 60% of corporation DS1, which is fully consolidated in P's financial statements.
+1. U.S. property and casualty insurance company P owns 60% of corporation DS1 which is fully consolidated in P's financial statements.
 P does not account for DS1 in P's separate general ledger on the equity method.
 DS1 has net income of \$100 (before minority interests) and pays dividends of \$50, of which P receives \$30.
 The dividend is eliminated in the consolidated financial statements.
 In its financial statements, P consolidates DS1 and includes \$60 of net income (\$100 less the minority interest of \$40) on Part I, line 4a.